 In this paper we focus on Prime as the baseline to build a long-lived intrusion tolerant system.
+However, other BFT protocols with performance guarantees under attack [12], [13] could also be used.
 Unlike previous BFT protocols, Prime bounds the amount of performance degradation that can be caused by a malicious leader.
-To do so, Prime extends the typical pre-prepare, prepare, and commit phases for global ordering with a pre-ordering phase, where a correct replica that receives a client operation broadcasts that operation in the system together with a locally generated sequence number (see Figure 1).
+To do so, Prime extends the typical pre-prepare, prepare, and commit phases for global ordering with a pre-ordering phase, where a correct replica that receives a client operation broadcasts that operation in the system together with a locally generated sequence number.